Excel2TXF - Frequently Asked Questions

 Similarly, select the row of the last trade as the Ending Row, and NOT the Total row.
 If you still get an

-email us your CSV file (be sure to delete any
+error, email us your CSV file (be sure to delete any

 sensitive information first- account number, etc) and we'll run it through the debugger.